Wednesday, 30 January 2019

 There can be very little doubt that the portrait was given to Southwell Minster by Mrs Becher's daughters (Note 5), the last representatives of that family, very shortly after their mother's death, i.e. between March and June 1970.

-Subsequently the National Trust has opened the Workhouse, and Southwell Minster has lent the portrait to be displayed there.
+Subsequently the National Trust has opened the Workhouse, and the portrait is displayed there.
 The Bechers would be pleased.

 .........................